 Three simple steps to get the test

 With your Genomic Prostate Score, you and your doctor will have the information you need to create a plan that is right for you.

-- RECEIVE: About 2 weeks after your biopsy arrives at the Genomic Health laboratory, your GPS result will be available to your doctor.
-Your results will include your level of risk for prostate cancer death and metastasis within 10 years after surgery, as well as your risk for adverse pathology.
+About 2 weeks after your biopsy arrives at the Exact Sciences laboratory, your GPS result will be available to your doctor.
+Your results will include your level of risk for prostate cancer death and metastasis within 10 years after surgery, as well as your risk for adverse pathology.*

-- DISCUSS: You and your doctor can use your results to better understand your options and discuss what’s next for you.
+You and your doctor can use your results to help understand your options and discuss what's next for you.

-The Oncotype DX GPS test is covered by Medicare (for eligible patients with NCCN Very Low- or Low-Risk Prostate cancer).
+The Oncotype DX GPS test is covered by Medicare (for eligible patients with NCCN Very Low-, Low-, and Intermediate-risk prostate cancer).
 Private insurance coverage varies.
-Learn more about insurance coverage and financial assistance.